 “Experienced smokers, who inhale deeply and hold the smoke in the lungs … virtually all of the cannabinoids present in the mainstream smoke enter the bloodstream,” leaving very little THC in the surrounding air to be inhaled and absorbed by a passive inhaler.

-When considered together, this and the 2015 Johns Hopkins study show you would need to be in an unventilated room for a very long time to feel anything.
-More than likely, the cannabinoids will have disappeared into the air before even reaching you.
+When considered together, this and the 2015 Johns Hopkins study show you would need to be in an unventilated room for some time to feel anything.
+More than likely, though, the cannabinoids will have disappeared into the air before even reaching you.

 Are there any other studies on secondhand highs?

-So, the next time you’re walking down the street and you catch the scent of marijuana, don’t worry, you won’t experience a secondhand high.
+So, the next time you’re walking down the street and you catch the scent of marijuana, sorry, but you won’t experience a secondhand high.
 As the 2015 research study shows, in order to catch a secondhand high, you’d have to be under extreme conditions and lack proper ventilation.
-To enjoy a smooth smoking session without affecting your neighbors, cannabis users should spark up in well-ventilated areas to ensure passive inhalers will not feel the effects of the smoke.
+To enjoy a smooth smoking session without affecting your non-partaking neighbors, cannabis users should spark up in well-ventilated areas to ensure passive inhalers will not feel the effects of the smoke or test positive for weed.